+The family must notify Commerce of changes in writing.
 Generally, the family will not be required to attend an interview for an interim reexamination.
-However, if MDOC determines that an interview is warranted, the family may be required to attend.
+However, if Commerce determines that an interview is warranted, the family may be required to attend.

-Based on the type of change reported, MDOC will determine the documentation the family will be required to submit.
-The family must submit any required information or documents within 14 calendar days of receiving a request from MDOC.
-This time frame may be extended for good cause with MDOC approval.
-MDOC will accept required documentation by mail, by email, electronically, by fax, or in person.
+Based on the type of change reported, Commerce will determine the documentation the family will be required to submit.
+The family must submit any required information or documents within 10 business days of receiving a request from Commerce.
+This time frame may be extended for good cause with Commerce approval.
+Commerce will accept required documentation by mail, by email, electronically (i.e., via Montana Secure File Transfer Service), or in person.